Policies And Procedures

-Enrollment in travel / language courses does not constitute admission to Seattle Central Community College.
+Enrollment in travel / language courses does not constitute admission to Seattle Central College.
 Students who are not attempting to earn a degree or certificate are registered as non–matriculated students.

 Students who plan to use this course to fulfill specific curriculum areas should discuss transfer options, and obtain written approval from a counselor or study abroad advisor at their own college/university prior to enrollment in this course.